Infercidium/OC-P5_PayMyBuddy/README.md

 And finally in the Authorities array, added the id `1` with the name `User`.

 ### Demo
-To activate the demo, you have to perform the first two lines of the first launch.
+Just use `Script_Demo` to the same folder as this ReadMe in mySQL.

-Then copy the Script to the same folder as this ReadMe in mySQL.
+The script will create the shema, the database and fill it, if you have changed the shema in `application.properties`, you must modify the first two lines of the script.

 And finally launch the application with `./mvnw.cmd spring-boot:run`.